Collaboration is vital.

 Please contact us using the form below.

-Interested in being an IOTA Patron?
+Interested in being an IOTA Patron or making a donation?

 Find out how you can support our efforts to support collaboration and relationships across the Indian Ocean through contemporary craft.
 Contact us.